-- (a) providing for mechanisms for a person to make a simultaneous application for more than one licence; - (b) preventing multiple licencing procedures; - (c) ensuring that applicants are given adequate opportunity to make representations on an application for a licence; and - (d) adhering to timelines relating to the processing of licensing applications as set out in this Act or the relevant licensing legislation. - 5.
-The following principles shall guide the interpretation and application of this Act and any licensing legislation enacted by a county government-
+- (a) providing a mechanism for a person to make a simultaneous application for more than one licence: - (b) preventing multiple licensing procedures; - (c) ensuring that applicants are given adequate opportunity to make representations on an application for a licence; and - (d) adhering to timelines for the processing of licensing applications as set out in this Act or the relevant licensing legislation. - 5.
+The following principles shall apply to the interpretation and application of this Act and licensing legislation enacted by a county government -